marcotoronto/rdm-test/content/06-4_Share_Reuse_Preservation.md

 </p>

-# Data Sharing, Reuse & Preservation
+# Data Deposit, Reuse & Preservation
 {: .no_toc}

 Remember <a href="https://ubc-library-rc.github.io/rdm/content/06-2_Documentation_Metadata.html#is-your-data-fair" target="_blank">FAIR Data Principles</a>?
 Everything you have been doing so far is to support the reusability of your digital assets!
 Now it's time to prepare for sharing!